 Fatal and serious hemorrhagic events have occurred in patients with hematological malignancies treated with BRUKINSA monotherapy.
-Grade 3 or higher bleeding events including intracranial and gastrointestinal hemorrhage, hematuria and hemothorax have been reported in 2% of patients treated with BRUKINSA monotherapy.
-Bleeding events of any grade, including purpura and petechiae, occurred in 50% of patients treated with BRUKINSA monotherapy.
+Grade 3 or higher hemorrhage events including intracranial and gastrointestinal hemorrhage, hematuria and hemothorax have been reported in 3.4% of patients treated with BRUKINSA monotherapy.
+Hemorrhage events of any grade occurred in 35% of patients treated with BRUKINSA monotherapy.

 Bleeding events have occurred in patients with and without concomitant antiplatelet or anticoagulation therapy.
 Co-administration of BRUKINSA with antiplatelet or anticoagulant medications may further increase the risk of hemorrhage.